rbind/likan/content/en/about/_index.md

 Likan Zhan is a cognitive scientist and psycholinguist.
 He is assistant professor of Cognitive Psychology at Beijing Language and Culture University.

-Likan’s interests include language processing, language acquisition, Autism, and theory of mind etc.
+Likan Zhan’s interests include language processing, language acquisition, Autism, and theory of mind etc.